github/update-project-action/README.md

 ## Usage

-To use this composite GitHub Action, add the following to a YAML file in your repository's `.github/workflows/` directory:
+To use this composite GitHub Action, add the following to a YAML file in your repository's `.github/workflows/` directory, customizing the `with` section following [the instructions in the Inputs section](#inputs) below:

 ```yml
 name: Update status on project board